 That way, your body will know when it’s time to shut down and can go through the natural sleep cycle.
 Sticking to a sleep schedule is a way to make sure you’re more refreshed and energetic throughout your life.

-If you’re someone who’s not an exercise fanatic, making the change to start exercising on a regular basis is no small feat.
+If you’re someone who’s not an exercise fanatic, making the change to start exercising on a regular basis is no small feat but a great healthy habit.
 For those that have tried or are currently trying, it can be tough to make yourself head to the gym and start something completely new to you.

 We’re not here to tell you that you should be running 10 miles a day and aiming to look like the Hulk.